 Lying on the 49th parallel at the Canada–United States border near Dunseith, the International Peace Garden is a living tribute to world peace.
-A featured attraction in the 2021 edition of our Ruff Guide to the United States, this 2,339-acre park is accessible to visitors from both countries without the need for a passport.
+A featured attraction in the latest edition of our book, Ruff Guide to the United States, this 2,339-acre park is accessible to visitors from both countries without the need for a passport.
 Over 150,000 flowers are planted in the formal garden every spring, but the star attractions are always the American and Canadian flags made out of flowers.
 The gardens are open year-round, but mid-July through August tends to be the best time to view the colorful floral displays.
 Your leashed pup is welcome to join you throughout the park for free.
 As you continue your journey across North Dakota, take a detour to Washburn to visit the Seaman Overlook, featuring a 1,400-pound, steel sculpture of the dog that accompanied Lewis and Clark on their expedition across America.

 Hawthorn Suites by Wyndham Minot serves as a comfortable overnight stop as you traverse between Dunseith and Washburn.
 While in Minot, be sure to visit Scandinavian Heritage Park, an outdoor museum dedicated to all five Nordic countries.
 Admission is free of charge, although donations are encouraged.